 506. Flues

-[(1), (2) repealed]
+[(1), (2) deleted]

 (3) In the case of a natural draught flue, the flue must be fitted with a flue cowl (i.e. a fitting placed at a flue terminal to ensure the proper discharge of flue gas) of an approved type unless the flue terminal is permitted by these regulations to be between the ceiling and the roof of a building.

-[(4)-(7) repealed]
+[(4)-(7) deleted]

 (8) This clause applies in addition to any relevant requirements in AS 5601.